Barry Hembling helps clients carry out successful construction projects.

 Barry often works on global construction projects and has substantial experience of projects in Australia (15), Austria, China (9), Denmark (3), France, Germany (12), India, Italy (10), Japan (5), Korea (3), Malaysia, The Netherlands, New Zealand, Portugal, Singapore (3), Thailand (4), Turkey (5), UAE (3) and USA (3) in addition those in the UK.
 Barry has advised on many high profile and iconic projects in London and globally including the Aquatics Centre at the 2012 Olympics, the City of London Lloyd’s Building and some of the world’s best-known public attractions such as the London Eye and the Sydney Tower.

 Earlier in his career, Barry was a construction lawyer at the FTSE250 Alfred McAlpine plc where he advised all group companies on building law matters including contract placement, dispute avoidance and risk management.
 He is a published legal writer and regularly contributes to industry publications including Building and Construction News on the latest construction law developments and trends.
-He presents at industry conferences in both the UK and abroad.
+He presents at industry conferences in both the UK and abroad, including Oxford University and Chatham House.